hargoniX/q/presentation/presentation.typ

 - Memory Limit of 1GB
 - 16 Instances in parallel

-CASC runs the problems sequentially on one CPU socket with a lot higher memory limit, but it is not feasible for us while testing with private hardware.
+CASC:

-// TODO: cite or delete
+- sequential runs on one CPU socket with a lot higher memory limit
-Initially used the pelletier problems, which are easy but are very broad.
+- infeasible for us while testing with private hardware

 == CASC
 #grid(